yodo-io/cryptogen/Readme.md

 ## Running

-When using minikube, make sure we're using minikubes registry:
+When using minikube, make sure you're using minikubes built-in registry:

 ```sh
 eval $(minikube docker-env)